-Voces Unidas (United Voices) uses Community Health Workers (CHWs) and peer support leaders to provide outreach and support for sexual assault survivors in Willacy and Cameron Counties in Texas.
+Voces Unidas (United Voices) uses Community Health Workers (CHWs) and peer support leaders to provide outreach and support for sexual assault survivors.
 While Community Health Workers are skilled professionals who provide valuable services, they are also peers by definition and possess a deep understanding of the local norms and beliefs.
-As such, they are able to build trusting relationships with community members that would not otherwise be possible.
-When dealing with a topic as sensitive as sexual assault, trust and familiarity are absolutely essential to the success and impact of the program.
+As such, they can build trusting relationships with community members that would not otherwise be possible.
+When dealing with a topic as sensitive as sexual assault, trust and familiarity are essential to the success and impact of the program.

-In the Voces Unidas program, our CHWs provide information and education, form community-based support groups, and refer women to community based individual or group counseling sessions where appropriate.
-The Voces Unidas Community Health Workers also promote community awareness and action, and work to lead sustainable change within the communities they work in.
+In the Voces Unidas program, our CHWs provide information and education, form community-based support groups, and refer women to a community-based individual or group counseling sessions where appropriate.
+The Voces Unidas Community Health Workers also promote community awareness and action.
+They work to lead sustainable change within their communities.
 The ultimate goal of the program is to expand the scope of services available to survivors of sexual assault, with an emphasis on reaching underserved community members.

-Voices Unidas works in partnership with Family Crisis Health Center, which provides a 24 hour hotline, emergency shelter, individual and group counseling, and other services to program participants.
-The program began in October 2016, and will conclude in September 2018.
+Voces Unidas works in partnership with the Family Crisis Center and Mary and Martha House.
+They provide emergency shelters, individual and group counseling, and other services to program participants.